 - No 360° rotation.

 MOZA Mini MX2 alternatives

 MOZA Mini MX2 is a direct competitor of the recently released Osmo Mobile 5.
-While the DJI OM5 uses a magnetic clamp and has a built-in extension rod, the MINI MX2 has an intelligent phone holder that will automatically close and balance.
+While the DJI OM5 uses a magnetic clamp and a built-in extension rod, the MINI MX2 has an intelligent phone holder that automatically closes and balances.
 DJI’s latest phone gimbal has 4 times shorter battery life than Moza’s gimbal (6h vs 24h).
 Unfortunately, the better battery life increases the weight of the gimbal – the MX2 is 133 grams heavier than the OM5.